 But, fried foods are not exactly in the healthy foods category.
 That’s where boiled plantains come in.
-This is THE simplest way to cook ripe plantains – it’s practically fool-proof and you only need one ingredient.
+It is one healthy plantain recipe and is THE simplest way to cook ripe plantains.
+It’s practically fool-proof!

 How to Make Boiled Plantain

-To make boiled plantains, I recommend using very ripe plantains with a couple black spots.
+How to boil plantains?
+It’s simple but I insist on very ripe plantains with a couple black spots for this recipe.
 Ripe fruits tend to be much, much sweeter – I prefer it sweeter, and I’m sure you will too.

-Cut both ends of the plantain and slice into the thick peel along the length of the fruit.
+Wash the fruit and cut both ends of the plantain.
+Slice into the thick peel along the length of the fruit.
 You should be able to pull the peel off from there.
 It’s so easy to do.